Stefanos Tsitsipas: Looking At His Career Highlights, Net Worth And Other Achievements

 — Stefanos Tsitsipas (@steftsitsipas) June 23, 2020

-While Stefanos Tsitsipas resides in Monte Carlo, Monaco, he pays regular visits to lavish his house in Vouliagmeni, Greece.
+While Stefanos Tsitsipas resides in Monte Carlo, Monaco, he pays regular visits to his lavish house in Vouliagmeni, Greece.
 He also owns a villa on the Greek island of Mykonos.
 Just like other athletes, the tennis star loves his fancy cars as well.
-He owns a Tesla which he bought back in 2019 and also possesses a Ferrari F430 along with other luxury cars.
+He owns a Tesla which he bought in 2019 and also possesses a Ferrari F430, along with other luxury cars.

 His charities